 To reduce the chance of missing hazards and behaviors,develop checklists with standard questions.
 Click on the button to see steps if you are asked to write questions for a safety inspection.

 You may use this Self-inspection Checklist as a reference.
 (Source: OSHA)

 The Job Hazard Analysis (JHA) can answer weaknesses of the walk-around inspection process.
 It uncovers unsafe work practices as well as hazardous conditions because sufficient time is given to close analysis of one unique task at a time.
-A typical JHA uses the following steps:

 You are conducting a walk-around safety inspection when you notice the guardrail along an elevated platform area is missing.
 As you now understand, the missing guardrail represents a hazardous condition and would be considered a surface cause if an accident occurred.
 But it is actually a symptom of deeper root causes or system weaknesses.